Pond Snail Facts – Are Snails Good or Bad for Garden Ponds?

 To ensure that you keep snails under control, you should regularly clean out your filters and change the cartridges to remove any eggs and tiny juvenile snails.
 At least once a year, empty out your pond and thoroughly clean the liner, rocks, plants, and any decorations.
 The easiest way to do a large water change and clean-out is with a water vacuum with dual-flow function and sludge filter, as you can clean and filter water at the same time!

-Pond Snails for Sale – Where to Buy Pond Snails?
+Pond Snails for Sale – Where to Buy Pond Snails in 2022?

 Pond snails which are native to your region will eventually end up in your pond so long as there is plenty of food (algae/plants) and places for them to hide from predators.
 Since many native wild species are not popular in the aquatic trade, you’ll likely just have to remain patient if you’re looking for a specific native snail.